 The Louvre Museum located in Paris, France was originally a palace built in the 12th and 13th centuries.
 The remnants of the palace are actually part of the museum display!

-Charlottesville, Virgnia Monticello is located in the hills of Virginia in Charlottesville.
+Monticello is located in the hills of Virginia in Charlottesville.
 Virginia is rich with colonial history and Monticello is not to be missed on your journey to this rich historical area.
-Upon arriving you’ll find plenty of free parking and a welcoming visitor center.
-You can purchase your tickets upon your arrival or …

 Ellis Island holds a special place in the heart of Americans and it’s immigrants.
 This historic island has welcomed more than 12 million immigrants to their American dream.
 You can access Ellis Island by purchasing Statue Cruises ferry tickets during your visit.